Star-shaped polymer: Structure

 Star-shaped polymers consist of a multifunctional center from which at least three polymer chains (arms) radiate.
 These arms can be chemically identical (homostars) or different (heteroarm stars).
 Additionally, individual arms may be composed of multiple polymers, resulting in star-block polymers or star copolymers.
 The unique properties of star-shaped polymers come from their chemical structure as well as the length and number of their arms.

 Dynamic and rheological properties

 Some of the most interesting characteristics exhibited by star-shaped polymers are their unique rheological and dynamic properties compared to linear analogues of identical molecular weight and monomer composition.
 Generally, they have smaller hydrodynamic radii, radii of gyration and lower internal viscosities than linear analogues of the same molecular weight.
 Internal viscosity increases with increased functionality and molecular weight of branches with the effects of functionality eventually saturating, leaving viscosity dependent only on molecular weight of the arms.
 Heteroarm stars have observed viscosities and hydrodynamic radii higher than homostars.
 This is due to the increased repulsive interactions that occur as a result of a greater number of heterocontacts between the different arms.
-In addition, star-shaped polymers exhibit lower melt temperatures, lower crystallization temperatures and lower degrees of crystallinity than comparable linear analogues.
+In addition, star-shaped polymers exhibit lower melting points, lower crystallization temperatures and lower degrees of crystallinity than comparable linear analogues.